 Adidas spokesperson Rob Hughes wrote that “by delivering cutting-edge integrated marketing experiences, we aim to cement our position as the number one brand in football.”

 The success of the Dugout was apparent, with Adidas Youtube channel subscriptions having reportedly tripled during the World Cup, and content generated for the World Cup generating more than 1.5 billion impressions on Youtube.

 Word-of-mouth tip: When it comes to millennial consumers, effective marketing has to focus on social engagement that allows the consumer to feel involved and relevant.
 This is also a great way to build hype around an event, generating tons of word-of-mouth.

-3. Designer collaborations, marrying sports and fashion togetherAdidas has done a number of highly successful designer collaborations in the past, and continues to produce even better ones each year.
+3. Designer collaborations, marrying sports and fashion togetherAdidas has done a number of highly successful designer collaborations in the past and continues to produce even better ones each year.

-These designer collaborations produce radical new styles of product, thereby enlarging the appeal of the brand to even greater audiences.
+These designer collaborations produce radical new styles of the product, thereby enlarging the appeal of the brand to even greater audiences.